saurabhharak/cayman/data-science.md

 - **Language Model Interaction (OpenAI Turbo 3.5 / Llama 7b)**: Established the connection between the bot and the language model, orchestrating the process of sending user queries and receiving contextually rich responses.
 - **Prompt Design (Exact Answer Extraction)**: Crafted custom prompts to extract precise answers from the language model, enhancing the accuracy of the information provided to the users.

-## Project Title: Fine-Tuning OpenAI's Davinci Model for Conversational Support
+## Fine-Tuning OpenAI's Davinci Model for Conversational Support

 ### Problem Statement
 In today's fast-paced business environment, providing efficient and accurate support is crucial.
 This project aims to fine-tune OpenAI's Davinci language model for conversational support queries.
 By leveraging a dataset of support queries and responses, the model is trained to understand user inquiries and generate contextually relevant and helpful responses.